noahehall/multicloud/providers/aws/services/Storage/ebs.md

 # Elastic Block Store (EBS)

-- high performance persistent network attached block storage for EC2 instances
+- high performance persistent network attached block storage for EC2 instances supporting throughput and transaction intensive workloads at any scale.
-- enables you to create loosely coupled reusable & configurable EC2 storage
-- for both throughput and transaction intensive workloads at any scale.

 ## my thoughts

-- perfect for persistent application data that requires block storage
 - determine up front if you need multi-attach to share data across EC2s as it depends on volume type
 - remember there is a size limit for ebs, unlike S3